-Are you scheduled for wisdom teeth extraction in our Glendale office?
+Are you scheduled for wisdom teeth extraction in our Pasadena office?
 If so, you’ve probably heard that after your oral surgery, you’ll need to follow a soft food diet as your mouth heals from the procedure.
 But, what can you eat?
 And how long do you have to be on a soft food diet.
 Check out these tips:

 - After a wisdom teeth extraction, you should stay on a soft food diet for about a week.